 - Most Rolls Royce parts are manufactured in Indianapolis, USA

 The Rolls Royce – a vintage car for when you want to hire a wedding car in Essex

 We hope you enjoyed finding out a little more about the history of our beloved Rolls Royce, a stylish and elegant vintage vehicle that is as popular with brides and grooms today, as it ever was.
 We have a fine selection of classic beauties in our transport showroom in Brentwood, Essex.
-So why not come down and have a look at what we have to offer…..Vintage and classic wedding day transport for when you want to hire a wedding car in Essex and all starting at a very affordable £120.00 per hour on a 3 hour hire.
+So why not come down and have a look at what we have to offer…..Vintage and classic wedding day transport for when you want to hire a wedding car in Essex and all starting at a very affordable £395.00 for a minimum 3 hour hire.

 Fall in love all over again, with our horse and carriage hire in Essex